Skip to Content

 Ibis Osaka Umeda Hotel is a no-frills, budget gay friendly hotel that expertly delivers on every last promise it makes to its guests.
 The decor is cute and quirky as well, with cool murals throughout.

-Many traits help Ibis Osaka Umeda stick out from its competition, but what really pushes it over the edge is customer service.
+Many traits help Ibis Osaka Umeda stick out from its competition, but what pushes it over the edge is customer service.
 Even before your first night at the hotel, you can expect the staff to be attentive to your every need.

 We found that the people working at the front desk always had a smile for us, and the concierge never denied our requests for help around the city.
 Which kind of beautifully brings me to the next amazing aspect of Ibis Osaka Umeda.
-The location within Osaka is absolutely perfect for people hoping to spend time exploring gay bars and the local LGBTQ stomping grounds.
+The location within Osaka is perfect for people hoping to spend time exploring gay bars and the local LGBTQ stomping grounds.
 With a quick three-minute walk, you will find yourself among the passionate crowds of a prominent business and entertainment district.

 The rooms themselves are smaller than the average western hotel, but they pretty much fit the bill for what can be expected in Japan.
 However, the size does not at all detract from the high level of comfort and quality.
 The Sweet Bed by Ibis probably gave us our most restful evenings in Osaka.
 Plus, our room had a spectacular view of the HEP Five Ferris Wheel, which helped lull us to sleep every night.